Upgrading to 10.7.1? For more information, see Frequently asked upgrading questions.

 Even if the directories reside on the same machine that you will use when creating the site, you must still manually create and share the directories and reference them through a network path.

 - Open ArcGIS Server Manager on Machine A and click Create New Site.

-- To create a new site, you are required to define a user name and password as the primary site administrator.
+- To create a site, you are required to define a user name and password as the primary site administrator.
 Choose a user name and password and click Next.

-This name and password is recognized only by ArcGIS Server; it is not an operating system account, and it is managed separately from the user accounts in your user store.
+This name and password combination is recognized only by ArcGIS Server; it is not an operating system account, and it is managed separately from the user accounts in your user store.
 The primary site administrator has unrestricted access to the ArcGIS Server site.
 This account is generally used to create the ArcGIS Server site and to configure and manage security.
 Do not confuse the primary site administrator account with the ArcGIS Server account you provided during the ArcGIS Server installation.